 There are 47 villages on the island.
 Three of them, Mui Wo, Tai O, and Tung Chung are being developed as new towns.
 In addition, more than 78.4 square kilometers (30.3 square miles) of its territory has been designated as Wild Countryside Park.
 Tai O, also known as "The Venice of the Orient", is the largest settlement on Lantau Island.
 Crisscrossing canals run the length and breadth of the small fishing harbor.
 In addition, homes built on stilts over the water are a common sight here.
 Tai O was once a garrison town but has now become a peaceful fishing harbor.
 Salted fish is a local specialty.
 Tai O was once the largest city on the island.
 In the 1970s, Tai O started to attract holiday visitors, and today the town is prosperous and busy.

-The tranquil, natural environment and Hong Kong Disneyland will make the island a popular spot for not only nature lovers and hikers but who like large entertainment parks as well.
+After your eyes being delighted in the natural beauty of Lantau Island, you may pay a visit to Hong Kong Disneyland.
+The tranquil, natural environment and Hong Kong Disneyland make the island a popular spot for not only nature lovers and hikers but who like large entertainment parks as well.